Conditionals

 What are conditionals?

-For example, you can use conditionals to show or hide elements:
+For example, you can use conditionals to:

 Available rules depend on the type of data you’re using.
 For example: